Joe Biden tells US to have confidence in banks after collapse

 NEW YORK — President Joe Biden on Monday told Americans the nation’s financial systems were safe, seeking to project calm following the swift and stunning collapse of two banks that prompted fears of a broader upheaval.

+Despite the message from the White House, investors continued to dump shares in bank stocks.
+Shares of First Republic Bank plunged more than 70 percent even after the bank said it was accessing emergency funding from the Federal Reserve as well as additional funds from JPMorgan Chase.

-U.S. regulators closed the Silicon Valley Bank on Friday after it experienced a traditional bank run, where depositors rushed to withdraw their funds all at once.
-It is the second largest bank failure in U.S. history, behind only the 2008 failure of Washington Mutual.
-But the financial bloodletting was swift; New York-based Signature Bank also failed.
+U.S. regulators closed the Silicon Valley Bank on Friday after depositors rushed to withdraw their funds all at once.
+It was the second largest bank failure in U.S. history, behind only the 2008 failure of Washington Mutual.
+New York-based Signature Bank also failed.

-The president, speaking from the White House shortly before a trip to the West Coast, said he’d seek to hold those responsible accountable, and pressed for better oversight and regulation of larger banks.
-And he promised no losses would be borne by taxpayers.
+Speaking from the White House shortly before a trip to the West Coast, the president said he would seek to hold those responsible accountable, and he pressed for better oversight and regulation of larger banks.
+He promised that no losses would be borne by taxpayers.

 “We must get the full accounting of what happened,” he said.
-“American can have confidence that the banking system is safe.”
+“Americans can have confidence that the banking system is safe.”

 READ MORE ABOUT SVB COLLAPSE